Skills

 Publications

-- W. Holland and Y. Dandass, “Optimizing Pipelining in HDL Generated Automatically from C Source Codes,” Engineering of Reconfigurable Systems and Algorithms, Las Vegas, Nevada, USA, 2008.
+• W. Holland, Y. Dandass, “Optimizing Pipelining in HDL Generated Automatically from C Source Codes,” Engineering of Reconfigurable Systems and Algorithms, Las Vegas, Nevada, USA, 2008.

 Honors